-Founded in 1910 as an all-women's college, Radford University became coeducational in 1972 and was granted university status by the Virginia General Assembly in 1979, Radford University is located in the New River Valley approximately 35 miles southwest of Roanoke, Virginia in the Blue Ridge Mountains.
-With a main campus in Radford, Virginia and a health sciences-focused educational site in Roanoke, Virginia, the University enrolls approximately 10,500 students, employs nearly 1,400 faculty and staff and has an annual budget of nearly \$240 million.
+Founded in 1910 as an all-women's college, Radford University became coeducational in 1972 and was granted university status by the Virginia General Assembly in 1979.
+Radford University is located in the New River Valley approximately 35 miles southwest of Roanoke, Virginia in the Blue Ridge Mountains.
+With a main campus in Radford, Virginia and a health sciences-focused educational site in Roanoke, Virginia, the University enrolls approximately 10,600 students, employs nearly 1,400 faculty and staff and has an annual budget of approximately \$240.5 million.

 Radford University serves the Commonwealth of Virginia and the nation through a wide range of academic, cultural, human service and research programs.
-Well known for its strong faculty/student bonds, innovative use of technology in the learning environment and vibrant student life on a beautiful 204-acre American classical campus, Radford University offers students many opportunities to get involved and succeed in and out of the classroom.
+Well known for its strong faculty/student bonds, innovative use of technology in the learning environment and vibrant student life on a beautiful 211-acre American classical campus, Radford University offers students many opportunities to get involved and succeed in and out of the classroom.
 The University offers 76 bachelor's degree programs in 47 disciplines, three associate degrees, and six certificates at the undergraduate level; 28 master's programs in 23 disciplines and six doctoral programs at the graduate level; and 14 post-baccalaureate certificates and one post-master's certificate.
-A Division I member of the NCAA and Big South Conference, Radford University competes in 16 men's and women's varsity athletics.
+A Division I member of the NCAA and Big South Conference, Radford University competes in 16 men's and women's varsity sports programs.
 With over 300 clubs and organizations, Radford University offers many opportunities for student engagement, leadership development and community service.
-In addition to robust academic offerings and engaging student experiences on the main campus located in Radford, Virginia, Radford University also offers a clinical-based educational experience for more than 1,000 students living and learning in Roanoke, Virginia as part of Radford University Carilion, a public-private partnership focused on the cutting-edge delivery of health sciences programming, outreach and service.
+In addition to robust academic offerings and engaging student experiences on the main campus located in Radford, Virginia, Radford University also offers a clinical-based educational experience for more than 1,100 students living and learning in Roanoke, Virginia as part of Radford University Carilion, a public-private partnership focused on the cutting-edge delivery of health sciences programming, outreach and service.

-President Hemphill continues to lead the Highlander family with a steadfast commitment to excellence, accountability, transparency and student-centeredness.
 Through the adoption of the strategic plan, entitled Embracing the Tradition and Envisioning the Future, and released in January 2018, the University defined goals for the future and set benchmarks for success.
 This plan redefined the University's core values (student empowerment and success; excellence; inclusiveness; community; intellectual freedom; innovation; and sustainability) and sets forth a path to achieve the vision of becoming a premier, innovative university in the Commonwealth of Virginia and beyond with a keen focus on teaching, research and service.

-Well-known for its strong faculty/student collaboration, innovative use of technology in the learning environment and vibrant student life on a beautiful residential campus, the University offers many opportunities for success in and out of the classroom.
+Radford University offers many opportunities for success in and out of the classroom.
 In addition to courses offered at its main campus, Radford University also extends its course offerings to students at the Roanoke Higher Education Center, Southwest Virginia Higher Education Center, New College Institute and Radford University Carilion.
 Through its seven colleges, the University offers 108 graduate and undergraduate degree programs or certificate programs.
 Radford University provides limitless opportunities for learning, growth and collaboration.
 The University is committed to the development of mature, responsible, well-educated citizens.